10 Best Notion Alternatives Shortlist

 Here are some key features of Notion that your alternative software should replicate or improve upon to be a good fit.

-- Reporting & Statistics: Analyze data with reporting tools and statistics.
+- Reporting & statistics: Analyze data with reporting tools and statistics.

 - Automation: The use of technology to perform tasks without human intervention.